telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 ##<a name="section12"></a>`POST /admin/configuration/agent`

-Posts a single parameter if it doesn't exist in the agent, adding the path to it in the request and the name and the value of the parameter as a query parameters.
+Posts a single parameter if it doesn't exist in the agent given the path to the configuration file as the URI within the URL and the name and the value of the parameter as a query parameters.
 The name of the agent must start with `agent_`.

 ```
 POST "http://<cygnus_host>:<management_port>/admin/configuration/agent/cygnus/apache-flume-1.4.0-bin/conf/agent_cygnus.conf?param=cygnusagent.sinks.mysql-sink.my_new_param&value=my_new_value"